Skip to Content

 9. International standards for e-invoicing: Peppol

 To become part of the Peppol network, you need a connection to a Peppol Access Point.
-A Peppol Access Point takes on the role of both the sending and receiving access point, enabling the electronic exchange of documents such as catalogs, orders, shipping notifications and invoices.
+A Peppol Access Point acts as both a sending and receiving access point and enables the electronic exchange of documents such as catalogs, orders, shipping notifications and invoices.

 Learn more about Peppol in our guide: What is Peppol?